OpenSecuritySummit/oss2019/content/tracks/Children-Game-Safety/_index.md

 when_day     : Wed,Thu
 owasp-project: no
 session_slack:
-description  : Sessions focusing on improving the Safety of Online Gaming organizers   :
+description  : Sessions focused on making it safer children to play games online organizers   :
   - Pending
 ---

-Sessions focusing on improving the Safety of Online Gaming
+Sessions focused on making it safer children to play games online